How to Develop a Last Mile Distribution Center in 2024

 1. Optimizes routes in seconds

-With Upper, you can let go of manual work and find cost-effective routes in a few minutes.
+With Upper route optimization software, you can let go of manual work and find cost-effective routes in a few minutes.
 In case a driver is unavailable, you can instantly assign the same route to another available driver.
 You can also organize route plans in advance and relax while your drivers are successfully delivering orders.

 2. Plans multiple routes